Countertops and Sinks: The Four Questions You Need to Consider

 But it can be so much more than that, too.

-- If contrast fits your style, check out shiny stainless steel or colourful enamel on cast iron.
+- If contrast fits your style, check out shiny stainless steel or colorful enamel on cast iron.
 However please understand that cast iron is notably heavier than other materials and may require additional supports.

 - Round sinks can be dramatic but provide less usable workspace.